codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why was Santa's little helper feeling depressed?
-Because he has low elf esteem.
+What do you call a careful wolf?
+Aware wolf.

 ## Daily Trivia

-What does GHz stand for?
+Which RAID array type is associated with data mirroring?
- 1. Gigahotz
+ 1. RAID 5
- 2. Gigahetz
+ 2. RAID 10
- 3. Gigahertz
+ 3. RAID 1
- 4. Gigahatz
+ 4. RAID 0

 <details>
   <summary>Answer</summary>
-  Gigahertz
+  RAID 1
 </details>